Steffo99/greed/README.md

 ## Installation

 1. Download the project files through `git clone https://github.com/DarrenWestwood/greed.git` or [this link](https://github.com/DarrenWestwood/greed/archive/master.zip).
-2. Install the project requirements with `pip install -r requirements.txt`
+2. Install the project requirements with `pip3 install -r requirements.txt`
-3. _Optional: run `pip install coloredlogs` to have colored logging output._
+3. _Optional: run `pip3 install coloredlogs` to have colored logging output._
-3. Run `python -OO core.py` to generate the configuration file.
+3. Run `python3 -OO core.py` to generate the configuration file.
 4. Open the config folder and edit the `config.ini` file following the contained instructions.
-Ensure the `is_template` field is set to `no`.
+   - Ensure the `is_template` field is set to `no`.
+   - Select your preferred language, example `language = en_US`.
+   - Set your Telegram bot token obtained from the Telegram [Botfather](https://t.me/Botfather).
-5. Run `python -OO database.py` to generate the database tables.
+5. Run `python3 -OO database.py` to generate the database tables.
 6. _Optional: customize the `strings.py` file_
-7. Run `python -OO core.py` again to run the bot.
+7. Run `python3 -OO core.py` again to run the bot.
 8. Open Telegram, and send a `/start` command to your bot to be promoted to administrator.

 ## Usage